ajohnson2942/real-launch-watch/README.md

 Watch-A-Launch

-I vibe coded this platform to send notifications using the
+I vibe coded (with AI) this platform to send notifications using the app NTFY to your phone or desktop, depending on if you want to see California's or Florida's launches.
+To add as an app to your phone, go to the website https://ajohnson2942.github.io/real-launch-watch/ on Safari.
+It must be on Safari and not google.
+Then, click share in the bottom right, and click add to home screen.
+Once you've done that, download the NTFY app onto your phone and add the corresponding subscription(s) depending on what launches you want to get notifications from.
+This entire platform is free and doesn't cost anything to use.
+Enjoy!